 There are spaces for 21 cars in the parking lot, with two handicapped spaces adjacent to the Visitor Center.
 There is also a bus parking space, and room for about 20 cars along the entry road.

 The Visitor Center has a classroom that may be configured to seat 40, or 24 at seminar tables, with a lectern and audiovisual system.
 There is a small lounge area, handicapped-accessible restroom; and a water fountain.

 The Quarry Gardens are at 1643 Salem Road in Schuyler VA.
 Schuyler is about 31 miles south of Charlottesville, 50 miles north of Lynchburg, 50 miles east of Staunton, 99 miles west of Richmond, and is best reached via Route 29 south of Charlottesville.
 From Rt.
 29 (about 22 miles south of Charlottesville):

 - Turn onto Rt.
 6 E toward Scottsville and proceed about 6 miles

 - Turn right on Rt.
 800 (Schuyler Road) toward Schuyler (signs will also point to Walton’s Mountain Museum); proceed about 2 miles to T in center of Schuyler

 - Turn left on Rt.
 617 (Rockfish River Road), go short distance, passing two churches

 - Turn right near bottom of hill onto Rt.
 693 (Salem Road) and immediately cross river at Walkers Mill Dam.
 Proceed about 1/2 mile through settlements

 - Turn right at gate (1643 Salem Road) to Quarry Gardens (marked by large rock).
-Follow instructions at lift gate between two large rocks.
+Follow instructions at the lift gate between two large rocks

-- For regular parking or drop off, proceed to parking lot on left.
+- For regular parking or drop off, proceed to the parking lot on the left

-- Park and follow stone path at far end of parking lot to Visitor Center entrance.
+- Park and follow the stone path at far end of the parking lot to the Visitor Center entrance